 Our merit-based scholarships are offered to qualified students each semester for assistance with tuition expense.
 Each student is automatically considered upon applying to their selected program.

-We are honored to have received endowment funds from Jean Johnson, founding dean of GW Nursing, Greg Pawlson, a former faculty member, and their daughters, who are GW alumni.
-Their commitment to this school is unrivaled, and this scholarship is offered to a student in need that displays special interest in patient safety and quality.
+GW Nursing Founding Dean Jean Johnson, Dr. Greg Pawlson, a former faculty member, and their daughters, who are GW alumni, contributed to endowment funds for this scholarship.
+This award is for Accelerated BSN students who demonstrate a special interest in patient safety and quality.

 Foundation scholarships offer assistance to students that are committed to community service, are economically disadvantaged, or work in medically underserved communities.